piotr-pietras/redux-webworker-connect/README.md

 ### Run first worker

 - Firstly you need to create a worker slice and apply its reducers to the application store

+> ℹ️ Note: `configureStore` adds Thunk middleware by default.
+If you don't have Thunk in your store you should add it.

 ```js script
 import { buildWorkerSlice } from "redux-webworker-connected";